microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility_open_users.md

-# Add custom data to Users using Open Extensions (preview)
+# Add custom data to users using open extensions (preview)
 We're going to walk you through an example to demonstrate how to use *open extensions*.

 Imagine you're building an application that is available on lots of different client platforms, such as desktop and mobile.
 You want to let users configure their UI experience so it’s consistent no matter which device they use to sign in to your app.
 This is a common requirement for most apps.